dileept2202/dileept2202/readme.md

 ## 🚀 About Me

-Self-motivated and adaptable graduate with internship and team leadership experience, strong analytical and problem-solving abilities.
+Self-motivated and adaptable graduate with experience in data analytics, data operations, and team leadership, with strong analytical and problem-solving abilities.
 Skilled in Excel, SQL, Python, and Power BI, with a passion for learning and continuous improvement.

-- 💼 Business Analyst Intern – Team Lead at UptoSkills
+💼 Data Analyst – Data Operations at Viyugaas Technologies 💼 Business Analyst Intern – Team Lead at UptoSkills
-- 🎓 B.Tech in Artificial Intelligence & Data Science, Kongu Engineering College
-- 📊 Interested in Data Analytics, Business Analysis, and Business Intelligence
-- 📍 Madurai, Tamil Nadu, India
+🎓 B.Tech in Artificial Intelligence & Data Science, Kongu Engineering College 📊 Interested in Data Analytics, Business Analysis, and Business Intelligence 📍 Madurai, Tamil Nadu, India
-- 🌱 Passionate about continuous learning and professional growth
+🌱 Passionate about continuous learning and professional growth

 ---